Popfizz013/Popfizz013/README.md

 ---

-## Fun Fact & Profile Tips
+## Inspiration

 > Inspired by [@M0nica’s profile](https://github.com/M0nica) — a perfect example of a README that blends personal touch with professional highlights.

-Want to create your own?
-Check out [@M0nica’s blog post on GitHub profile READMEs](https://dev.to/github/creating-a-profile-readme-1k56) and use [@anuraghazra’s github-readme-stats](https://github.com/anuraghazra/github-readme-stats) to show off your contributions.
+> Inspired by [@anuraghazra’s profile](https://github.com/anuraghazra) — a nifty tool for showcasing your GitHub statistics.

 ---